datanav/docs/technical/powerofficego-superoffice.rst

 ----------------------------------------------
 Before any synchronization can take place, a link between a Powerofficego Customers and a SuperOffice Contact must be established.

-A new SuperOffice Contact will be created from a Powerofficego Customers if it is connected to a Powerofficego Customer, Employee, Customers, Employees, or Contactperson that is synchronized into SuperOffice.
+A new SuperOffice Contact will be created from a Powerofficego Customers if it is connected to a Powerofficego Customer, Employee, Customers, Employees, Suppliers, or Contactperson that is synchronized into SuperOffice.

 Once a link between a Powerofficego Customers and a SuperOffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.